 Even if several renewable energy sources (wind, solar, biomass, hydro and marine power) are highly promising, there are still challenges involved with managing their intermittency and making accurate, reliable power generation forecasts.
 This, in turn, makes it difficult to determine their financial viability.

 Finally, the capacity to manage environmental resources and to study the interactions between the geophysical environment, energy production, and consumption will continue to grow more important.
 Corporations, research teams, and public bodies alike will need experts that combine cutting-edge technical know-how, a complete understanding of the interactions between energy and the environment, and a strong entrepreneurial streak to carry projects forward in this new landscape.

 This is precisely the kind of rich, multidisciplinary training for which École Polytechnique is world-renowned.
 Treating energy and the environment as two equal parts that will determine our climate future, the Energy Environment: Science Technology and Management (STEEM) Graduate Degree provides a sophisticated understanding of energy in the 21st century.
 Based on a foundation of engineering and applied sciences training, the STEEM program offers graduates the tools to understand the socioeconomic context of climate change and to master the evolutions of our relationship with energy.

-At École Polytechnique, we are committed to delivering programs which emphasize excellence in the applied sciences while providing a complete understanding of their industrial, economic and social context.
+At École Polytechnique, we are committed to delivering programs that emphasize excellence in the applied sciences while providing a complete understanding of their industrial, economic, and social context.

 Our holistic approach includes a strong management component, taught by professors from our partner business school HEC, to ensure you are ready to tackle the business and organizational challenges of this rapidly evolving sector.
 Part of your technical training will also be delivered by ENSTA ParisTech professors researching cutting-edge energy engineering solutions.